microsoft/hands-on-lab-redis/docs/workshop.md

 ## View products in the Web App

-Now that we have a running API we can start consuming it from the Static Web App that you deployed in Lab 0 in order to view the product catalog in a web interface.
+Now that you have a running API you can start consuming it from the Static Web App that you deployed in the previous lab, this will allow you to view the products catalog in a web interface.

 To do this, you will need to set the `CATALOG_API` app setting of the Static Web App to point to the url of your API deployed in App Service.